-While the BREEDING TABLES project is restricted to a single furniture category, namely tables, VENDÔME opens up to a wealth of potential typologies and thus to multiple possible interpretations: stool, stand, bench, table, or sculptural object.
-VENDÔME expands the reach of Clemens Weisshaar and Reed Kram’s concept of producing a multitude of individual, unique pieces of furniture making use of the full potential of current production technologies.
+While the BREEDING TABLES project is restricted to a single furniture category, VENDÔME opens up a wealth of potential typologies and possible interpretations – whether it be a stool, stand, bench, table, or sculptural object, for example.
+VENDÔME expands the reach of KRAM/WEISSHAAR’s concept of producing a multitude of individual, unique pieces of furniture that make use of the full potential of current production technologies.

 The edition consists of 99 unique copies.